shmcminn/AU-data-spring2021/README.md

 * A: publishable with minimal edits
 * B: publishable with significant edits
 * C: would need reporter’s revision to be published
-	* You cannot get more than a C on an assignment if there are factual errors.
+	* You cannot get more than a C on an assignment if there are significant factual errors.
 * D: unpublishable, even with edits
 * F: did not complete work as assigned